kunalchandmare/gpu_benchmarks/README.md

 # gpu_benchmarks
-Using some librarys to access dedicated GPU in system and outputs some benchmark comapring CPU vs GPU and provides some stats
+Using torch cuda library to access dedicated GPU in system and outputs some benchmark comapring CPU vs GPU and provides some stats

+## Install
+pip install -r requirements_gpu.txt